-Educare Chicago receives federal funding to provide comprehensive Head Start/Early Head Start services for children and families.
-We provide early childhood education to children ages 6 weeks to age 5.
-We prioritize enrollment based on families' needs.
-Families experiencing homelessness, children that are in foster care, children with a diagnosed disability and families receiving TANF & SSI are considered a priority for the program.
+Educare Chicago receives federal funding from the Office of Head Start to provide comprehensive services for children and families.
+We provide early childhood education to children ages six weeks to five years old.
+We prioritize enrollment based on a families' needs.
+Families experiencing homelessness, children that are in foster care, children with a diagnosed disability, and families receiving TANF & SSI are considered a priority for the program.
 The Head Start/Early Head Start program determines eligibility according to the Office of Head Start (OHS) regulations.
-In general, eligibility is based on family income at or below the U.S. Federal Poverty Guidelines (https://aspe.hhs.gov/poverty-guidelines).
+In general, eligibility is based on family income at or below the U.S. Federal Poverty Guidelines (https://aspe.hhs.gov/poverty-guidelines) and the age of the child.

-IDHS Child Care Acceptance Program Eligibility
+IDHS Child Care Assistance Program Eligibility

-also known as Child Care Initiatives
+Also known as Child Care Initiatives or Action For Children

 Educare Chicago also receives funding from the Illinois Department of Human Services (IDHS) Child Care Assistance Program (CCAP).
-To qualify for the program and receive full day child care an applicant must be:
+To qualify for the program and receive full-day childcare, an applicant must be: